|Mr. William (Bill) A. Baker, Jr.|

 |Ms. Terri Rudder Barnes|

 Ms. Barnes, the lay representative from the Fifth Congressional District, was elected to the MUSC Board of Trustees in 2014.
-A native of Rock Hill, South Carolina, Ms. Barnes graduated from Clemson University in 1981 with a Bachelor of Science Degree in Therapeutic Recreation.
+A native of Rock Hill, South Carolina, Ms. Barnes graduated from Clemson University in 1981 with a BS degree in Therapeutic Recreation.
 She started her professional career with the National Muscular Dystrophy Association (MDA) as a patient service coordinator.
 Among her many responsibilities with the MDA she represented South Carolina at the annual Jerry Lewis Telethons.
 After working with the MDA, Terri began a new career path in the computer industry.
 She is currently Vice President of Applied Data Technologies which she co-founded in 1998.
 The company has grown into a leading top-tier reseller of Hewlett Packard products.
 Terri has served on many panels and advisory boards with the Hewlett Packard Company.
-She is an active member of First Baptist Church of Rock Hill, where she serves as a Youth Sunday School teacher.
+She is an active member of First Baptist Church of Rock Hill, where she serves as a youth sunday school teacher.
 Terri is married to Rock Hill native, Ruck Barnes.
 They have three children and one grandchild.

 |The Honorable James A. Battle, Jr.|